Mangolistener/learngit/readme.txt

-Git is a distributioncontrol system.
+Git is a distribution control system.
-Git is free software.
+Git is free software distribution under the GPL.